 On The Job

-‘On the Job’ is a podcast all about making your work life better.
+‘On the Job’ was a podcast all about making your work life better.

-Join hosts Francis Leach and Sally Rugg as they chat to people from all walks of life about all things work.
-From the tough realities of the gig economy to the politics of wearing double denim on a causal Friday (please don’t) – nothing is off-limits.
+Hosts chatted to people from all walks of life about all things work.
+From the tough realities of the gig economy to the politics of wearing double denim on a causal Friday (please don’t) – nothing was off-limits.

 Workers’ rights finally on the menu